Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph: Proof of Theorem

-\begin{prop} There exists a polynomial function $F$ such that if $\pi$ is a finite set of primes, then there are at most $F(|\pi|)$ pairwise non-isomorphic almost simple groups $G$ such that $\pi(G)\subseteq \pi$, and this number is at most $O(|\pi|^7)$. \end{prop}
+\begin{theorem} There exists a polynomial function $F$ such that if $\pi$ is a finite set of primes, then there are at most $F(|\pi|)$ pairwise non-isomorphic almost simple groups $G$ such that $\pi(G)\subseteq \pi$, and this number is at most $O(|\pi|^7)$. \end{theorem}

-So, the following corollary completes the proof of Theorem~\ref{NumberPD}.
+So the following corollary completes the proof of Theorem~\ref{NumberPD}{\rm:}

 \begin{cor} Let $G$ be a group such that there are more than $F(|\pi(G)|)$ pairwise non-isomorphic groups $H$ such that $\Gamma(H)=\Gamma(G)$.
 Then $G$ is unrecognizable by Gruenberg--Kegel graph. \end{cor}